 I am a physics professor at Cornell College.
 My research interests include non-invasive medical imaging technology and photovoltaics.

-I am also interested in optical illusions and fractal growth phenomena.
+I am also interested in optical illusions and fractal growth phenomena, as well as

 I teach a number of classes, including the PHY 312

 advanced lab course, and PHY 125